-Set out the fabric and measure how much you’ll need for each seat.
-Then cut the fabric.
-Make sure you leave enough room for the fabric to wrap around the bottom of the chair about 2 inches on each side (we neglected to do this the first time and it costs us an extra trip to the store).
+Set out the fabric and measure how much you’ll need for each seat base.
+Then cut the fabric the excess fabric.
+Make sure you leave enough room for the fabric to wrap around the bottom of the chair about 2 inches on each side.
+(We neglected to do this the first time and it costs us an extra trip to the store).

 Place the fabric on top of the foam and felt.
 Cut around the edges of the chair if needed.
 Find a sturdy surface to set your chair on or turn it over.

 Using your staple gun, staple the fabric to the bottom of your chair.
 While you are stapling, check to see if the foam or felt has moved around and adjust it.
 Also, continue to smooth out the fabric so you don’t get any wrinkles!

 And that is how you can easily update your old frumpy chairs!
 Upholstering is a great way to save money and create one-of-kind pieces.
 This DIY upholstery project will let you say goodbye outdated chair, hello custom dining chair seat!
 Have you done similar projects?
 Share them with us on social media @familyfocusblog!